 The Siberia line has a variety of headsets ranging from the very basic Siberia 100 at $49.99 to the high end Siberia 840 at $329.99.
-The headset I’m reviewing is somewhere in the middle of that range at about $100.
+The headset I’m reviewing is somewhere in the middle of that range.
 For the price, it’s important to be conscious of the connection options.
 The 350 is a USB only headset which does allow you to have easy access to Surround Sound and extra EQ options for both the headset and mic but makes the headset very limited otherwise.
 If you even have the beginnings of an outboard audio rig, the Siberia 350 can’t just be used as regular headphones.
 You have to plug them in via USB.

 Because the 350 is a USB only device, it is plug-and-play so right from the day you get the headset, you can plug it right in and get going.
 If you do want download the SteelSeries Engine to configure the headset even further, you get a handful of preset options for sound mixing along with a 5-band EQ you can manually adjust.
 If you have enough know how to cut a problem frequency in a game or boost something for footsteps and the like, the options are there for you.
 The mic tweaks don’t go quite as deep but you do have a volume control in SteelSeries Engine that operates independently of the Windows Sound options and an optimization toggle that squishes the mic signal to give you a more consistent sound which will help a lot if you decide to use the mic.